ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 (h) To determine the compensation of the President.

 Section 4.
-The Executive Committee shall consist of the officers of the Association, three other Directors appointed by the Board of Directors and one other Director appointed by the Chairman of the Association.
+The Executive Committee shall consist of the officers of the Association, up to three other Directors appointed by the Board of Directors and may include one other Director appointed by the Chairman of the Association.
 The Executive Committee shall have general supervision of the affairs of the Association between meetings of the Board of Directors, make recommendations to the Association, and perform such other duties as are in accordance with these bylaws.
 Notwithstanding this delegation of authority, the entire Board of Directors of the Association retains the customary power to ratify, nullify or supercede any action taken by the Executive Committee.

 Section 1.
 The elected officers of this Association shall consist of a Chairman, a Vice Chairman, a Secretary, and a Treasurer.
 The appointed officer of the Association shall be the President.